Finding a Job

 Resume Writing

 Taking time to find the right job for you is one of the most important and worthwhile ways you can spend your time.
 Doing work you think is valuable and that you enjoy doing is an important part of building a great life after Penn State.
 Luckily, Penn State has many FREE resources available to you anytime to help you in your search.
-In addition to your academic advisor, two of the key resources to use as you plan your career are the Career Enrichment Network and the Penn State Bank of America Career Services Office.
+In addition to your academic adviser, two of the key resources to use as you plan your career are the Career Enrichment Network and the Penn State Bank of America Career Services Office.
 The Career Enrichment Network was developed by Penn State just to help majors in the College of the Liberal Arts (like you!) learn to identify and market their many unique and valuable skills.
 They offer many services specifically targeted to Liberal Arts students such as CliftonStrengths® to help identify your strengths, personal consultations to talk things over, help with resumes, applications and cover letters, the Alumni Mentor program, internship information, tips for funding your enrichment activities outside the classroom like travel abroad or internships.
 The Penn State Bank of America Career Services Office also has a wide array of programs and services that facilitate career development for all students and alumni.
 They can help you clarify your interests and career goals, learn about career alternatives, learn tips for internet job searches, and help you connect with potential employers and graduate schools.
 They can also keep you informed about upcoming career fairs and make sure you are ready to shine, whatever direction you want to pursue.

 What Is A Résumé?